yt-project/yt/doc/source/analyzing/time_series_analysis.rst

 * ``initial_cycle`` (*float*): The earliest cycle for outputs to be included.
 If None, the initial cycle of the simulation is used.
 This can only be used with final_cycle.
 Default: None.
+(Enzo only)

 * ``final_cycle`` (*float*): The latest cycle for outputs to be included.
   If None, the final cycle of the simulation is used.
 This can only be used in combination with initial_cycle.
 Default: None.
+(Enzo only)

 * ``tolerance`` (*float*):  Used in combination with ``times`` or ``redshifts`` keywords, this is the tolerance within which outputs are accepted given